How are admissions decisions made?

 When does the school day begin and end?
 When does my child have access to the building?

 School begins each day with homeroom at 7:39 am, and ends at 2:25 pm.
-Students enter the school via the Student Entrance, where they input their code and fingerprint to access the building.
-Student codes are operational between 7:00 am and 5:00 pm, Monday through Friday.
+Your student will enter the school via the Student Entrance, where they will use a mobile phone app to access the building.
+Student access is granted between 7:00 am and 5:00 pm, Monday through Friday.
 Students who stay in the building until 5:00 pm should remain in the social commons on the ground floor, or in the library on the first floor unless they are meeting with a teacher.
 Students staying after school are also permitted to study in the Sr. Christopher Cafe in the AAC.

 What is the school uniform?

 How do lunches work?
-Is there a sample list of menu items and prices?
+Is there a sample list of menu items?

 Does the school provide the students with laptops/iPads?
 Can my child bring their own?